- Multidisciplinary University Research Initiative (MURI)

 - University Affiliated Research Centers (UARCs)

-Upon receipt and acceptance of a complete task request package PWS from a Government requestor, ARO sends f Edmond, the prime contractor, a Request for Proposal.
+Upon receipt and acceptance of a complete task request package PWS from a Government requestor, ARO sends Edmond Scientific Company, the prime contractor, a Request for Proposal.
 While the task sponsoring agency may recommend a task performer to complete the effort, source selection is the sole responsibility of Edmond Scientific Company, who solicits competitive bids/proposals from potential subcontractors.
 Edmond negotiates a final technical and cost subcontract proposal with the selected task performer and submits the proposal to ARO.
-Upon approval of the prime contractor’s proposal by ARO and the task sponsoring agency, ARO awards a Task Order (TO) to Edmond and then f Edmond awards a subcontract Purchase Order (PO) to the selected task performer for the funded amount.
+Upon approval of the prime contractor’s proposal by ARO and the task sponsoring agency, ARO awards a Task Order (TO) to Edmond and then Edmond awards a subcontract Purchase Order (PO) to the selected task performer for the funded amount.
 There is no work share for the prime contractor and there are no additional fees withheld from the total contract research MIPR or funding document.

 Edmond then establishes a Purchase Order for the conduct of each TO, obtains security clearances where required, pays subcontractor invoices, monitors conformance to time and funding limitations, reviews all final reports, and initiates subcontract close-out.